 Whether it’s concerned family or friends, you might get a few questions about travelling alone.
 Most of these questions come from a loving place so just take them in your stride.
 You only live once, and you’ve got a bucket list to complete.

 May isn’t your typical holiday month.
-There’s no longer the desire to book a summer break to escape the wet British winter, but it’s not officially summer yet either and if you have children, they’ll still be in school.
+There’s no longer the desire to book a winter break to escape the wet British winter, but it’s not officially summer yet either and if you have children, they’ll still be in school.
 But in turn that’s what makes May a great month to go abroad – it’s the low season almost everywhere and you won’t be followed by crowds wherever you visit.
 So if you’re looking for a last minute break or want to make 2018’s holiday a May getaway here’s our top destinations for the last month of spring.

 The best time of year to visit Japan is spring or autumn.
 Between March and May the country is illuminated with the soft pink hues of cherry blossoms, with the southern regions the first to reach full bloom.
 The air is still slightly cool at this point and the ski slopes still have enough powder to include a day of skiing in your itinerary.